maelle/r-pkg-dev-rladies-bergen/content/resources/_index.en.md

 CRAN submissions
 ----------------

--   [You CRAN Do I](https://ivelasq.rbind.io/blog/you-cran-do-it/) by Julia Velásquez (including a link to other resources at the end)
+-   [You CRAN Do It](https://ivelasq.rbind.io/blog/you-cran-do-it/) by Isabella Velásquez (including a link to other resources at the end)

 From scripts to package
 -----------------------